danharriscoastal/danharriscoastal.github.io/publications.md

+Maintain the list below is at best sporadic so feel free to check out the google scholar profile to see the latest journal articles.

+Up to 2019:

 1. Stringari, C.E., Harris, D.L., Power, H.E.
 2019.
 A Novel Machine Learning Algorithm for Tracking Remotely Sensed Waves in the Surf Zone.
 Coastal Engineering (Accepted).

 2. Harris, D.L., Power, H.E., Kinsela, M.A., Webster, J.M., Vila-Concejo, A., 2018.
 Variability of depth-limited waves in coral reef surf zones.
 Estuarine, Coastal and Shelf Science, 211, 36-44.